lauratejada/lauratejada/README.md

 <a href="https://github.com/lauratejada/fast-typing-game"> GitHub Repository </a>
 Description: This project is a fast typing game.
 It provides an interactive environment for users to improve their typing speed and accuracy through various challenges and exercises.

+##Guessing Game
+<a href="https://github.com/lauratejada/guessing-game"> GitHub Repository </a>
+Description: This a game were the user have to guess the value of a random number generated with JavaScript.
+The user have to type a number and click in the GUESS button.
+The game will show the number of guessings.
+To restart the game click on the RESTART button.

 ## My Statistics